 - Name of the product with the information about the product category and its preparation.
-Producer and importer with addresses. - Quantity.
+Producer and importer information with addresses. - Quantity.
 Liquid products in milliliters, centiliters, or liters and solid products in grams or kilograms. - Expiration date.
 Form of the expiration date information varies according to the product.
-Some products (such as fresh fruit and vegetables) do not require an expiration date. - Storage instructions (such as temperature, exposure to daylight etc). - Usage instructions. - List of ingredients listed in the order of their amount in the product. - Information on food additives, enzymes, flavors, and fragrances.
+Some products (such as fresh fruit and vegetables) do not require an expiration date. - Storage instructions (such as temperature, exposure to daylight etc). - Usage instructions. - List of ingredients listed in the order of their amount in the product. - Lot number for identification tracking. - Information on food additives, enzymes, flavors, fragrances and/or ionization.